gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

    Now, when I run this command, it saves the ARN of the AWS KMS key in the $keyArn variable.
 When we encrypt by using an AWS KMS key, we can identify it by using a key ID, key ARN, alias name, or alias ARN.

-**Step 4: To encrypt the secret1.txt file, run the following command**
+**Step 4: To encrypt the secret1.txt file, I used the following command**

    ```
      aws-encryption-cli --encrypt \